kaseyb002/iOS-Architecture/Networking.md

 # Networking

-My networking classes are roughly grouped together by object types (e.g., `AccountService`, `EpisodesService`) in `Service` class.
-Here's an example of a network call inside an `API` class.
+My networking classes are roughly grouped together by object types (e.g., `AccountService`, `EpisodesService`) in a `Service` class.
+Here's an example of an `API` class making a `Service` network call.

 ```swift
 final class EpisodesAPI {